Amir-Rastkhadiv/fun-gym/README.md

 - In creating the Fun Gym website under construction page, the developer adapted the [balsamic](#https://balsamiq.com) free media icon and mixed it with heart and victory icons for the logo.

+- ["Am I Responsive"](http://ami.responsivedesign.is/) website was used to make the initial mock-ups shown in Figure-1.

 ### Code